Database

 Cloud Sync

 Luma syncs to Supabase (PostgreSQL + PostgREST API).
 The architecture is local-first -- SQLite is the source of truth, and the cloud is a secondary copy for backup and sharing.
-Sync is manual (user-triggered), not automatic.
+Sync is automatic and bidirectional -- changes are pushed in the background and pulled on launch, with no manual sync button needed.

 What Syncs